TO: UMKC Medical Students, Residents and Fellows

 II.
 Entrances to the Medical Centers

-The following entrances are the only acceptable entrances to Truman Medical Centers.
+The following entrances are the only acceptable entrances to University Health.
 Always use hand sanitizer when you enter, and frequently throughout the day.

 o Fourth Floor entrance from UMKC Medical School